davidwl/AppLaunchpad/docs/user-settings.md

 <!-- add-attribute:class:warning -->

-> **NOTE:** User Settings functionality was first introduced in Luigi 1.8.0, so it is not available for older versions.
+> **NOTE:** User Settings functionality was first introduced in AppLaunchpad 1.8.0, so it is not available for older versions.

-This document explains how to configure a User Settings dialog in the top navigation of Luigi.
+This document explains how to configure a User Settings dialog in the top navigation of AppLaunchpad.

   - [Overview](#overview)
   - [Example](#example)